liuyuit/study/Life/EF English/EF Online course/Level 3/Unit 1 Diciding what to show a visiting coleague.md

 # Diciding what to show a visiting coleague

-We can go run in the playgaroud.
+We can go run in the playground.